Lemon-Chad/jpizza-docs/source/flib.md

 - `send<msg>` - Sends the client the given message.
 - `sendBytes<bytearray>` - Sends the client the given byte array.
 - `recv` - Recieves data from the client.
+- `recvBytes<length>` - Recieves a byte array from the client of the given length.
-- `recvBytes` - Recieves a byte array from the client.
+- `recvAllBytes` - Recieves a byte array from the client.
 - `close` - Closes the connection.

 ### Socket Object